denkristoffer/howmanypeoplearethereinthe.world/README.md

 ## Local development

-Start the development server with `yarn dev`.
+Start the development server with `npm run-script dev`.